VidunderGunder/ml-ady-report/README.md

     - [ ] Drive to trash
     - [ ] Pick up trash
     - [ ] Place trash where told
-  - [ ] Retrofit a microcontroller unit (MCU) and necessary sensors on an excavator and/or wheel loader
+  - [ ] Retrofit a microcontroller unit (MCU) and necessary sensors on a radio controlled excavator and/or wheel loader
   - [ ] Real world training
   - [ ] Successfully do steps necessary for removing trash
     - [ ] Detect trash